gram7gram/DivineDefense/README.md

 ```

 Basicaly, I have an Actor, which can have several states simultaneously.
-As a came accross gdx-AI ([gdx-ai]) I was pleased over the fact that we though in the same direction on implementing the state-machine.
+As a came across gdx-AI ([gdx-ai]) I was pleased over the fact that we though in the same direction on implementing the state-machine.

 Yet, whether my implementation is good is, again, UP TO YOU TO DECIDE.